 Virtual sales techniques your team needs to use to succeed

-We’ve consistently found as we’ve trained sales teams over the years around the world that just because someone is good at traditional techniques — meeting in person or in the boardroom — doesn’t necessarily mean they’re great on video.
+As we’ve trained sales teams around the world, we've consistently found the same thing to be true: Just because someone is good at traditional sales techniques doesn’t necessarily mean they’re great on video.

-That means your salespeople need to be trained on best practices to become good at video sales calls and to foster a good culture at your organization.
+That means your salespeople need to be trained on best practices to become great virtual salespeople.

 State the purpose of the call